-- 1 = skill introduced

-- 2 = skill emerging

-- 3 = skill established
+1 = skill introduced, 2 = skill emerging, 3 = skill established

-1 2 3
+Hearing technology management-general 1 2 3

-Hearing aid and earmould management

 Sits still while aids inserted

 Accepts hearing aid for short periods of time

-Wears aids for about half the day
+Wears hearing aids for about half the day

-Wears aids all the time
+Wears hearing aids all waking hours

+Removes aids independently

-Removes aids without switching off
+Knows how to switch aids off and on

-Switches aid off when removed

 Assists adult in placing moulds in ears

 Places moulds in ears with minimum of help

 Places moulds in ears and aid behind ear

 Knows not to put batteries or hearing aid in mouth

-Switches hearing aids on without reminder

 Alerts adult if the hearing aids are not working

-Assists adult in cleaning earmoulds
+Assists adult in cleaning ear moulds 0: -:

-Can clean own earmoulds
+Can clean own ear moulds

 Can store hearing aids safely at bedtime

-Can change batteries
+Can change batteries / can put aid on to charge

 Knows to dispose of batteries responsibly

-Assists with test box checks

 Can name parts of hearing aid

 Has language to describe faults

 Understands the different programmes on the hearing aid

-Can re-tube own earmould
+Can re-tube own ear mould/replace slim tubes

-Knows where to get new batteries
+Knows where to get new batteries/tubing/slim tubes

-Knows how to arrange new earmould appointment
+Knows how to arrange new ear mould appointment

 Can go to hospital independently for impressions

-Understands what to do if hearing aid broken
+Understands what to do if hearing aid is broken

-BAHA® Bone conduction aid management ®BAHA is registered to Cochlear
+Bone conduction aid management 1 2 3

-Accepts baha® for short periods of time when attached by adult
+Accepts bone conduction device for short periods of time

-Wears baha® all the time when attached by adult
+Wears bone conduction device for about half the day

+Wears bone conduction device all waking hours

 Can attach processor independently

 Knows how to switch the processor on and off

 Knows not to put batteries or processor in mouth

 Knows how to keep the abutment clean

 Switches processor on without reminder

-Alerts adult if the processor is not working
+Alerts adult if the processor is not working is.

 Can store processor safely at bedtime

 Can change batteries

 Knows to dispose of batteries responsibly

-Has language to describe faults
+Has language to describe faults Č.

 Understands the different programmes on the processor

 Knows where to get new batteries

 Understands what to do if the processor is broken

-Cochlear Implants
+Cochlear Implants 1 2 3

+Accepts the speech processors for short periods of time

+Wears the speech processors for about half the day

+Wears the speech processors all waking hours

 Informs adult when coil falls off

 Replaces coil by self

+and a producer to the contract of the contract

-Alerts adult if processor not working
+Alerts adult if processors not working C.

 Knows not to put batteries or processor in mouth

-Puts processor on and switches on with help
+Puts processors on with help

-Puts processor on by self and switches on independently
+Puts processors on by self

 Knows how to activate the loop setting

 Names parts of processor

 Understands programmes and how to use

-Can change batteries by self
+Can change batteries/charge processors independently

 Knows to dispose of batteries responsibly

-Knows the importance of using the correct leads when attaching processor to mains equipment

-Is aware of sources of static electricity and why this should be avoided

 Can contact implant centre for spares or ask adult to do this

-FM Systems

-Puts FM receiver around waist (body warn system)
+Radio Aid Systems 1 2 3

-Attaches shoes or reciever to hearing aid / CI
+Attaches shoes or receiver to hearing aid/speech processor

+Knows how to charge the system

+Hands transmitter to appropriate adult

+Store receiver and transmitter safely

+Reminds adult to mute transmitter as appropriate

+Names parts of the radio aid

+Alerts adult to faults

+Understands the function and benefit of the radio aid system

+ĺ